-I’ve no idea how authentically ‘Moroccan’ this carrot salad is, but it is certainly enjoyed widely in Israel at least!
+This Moroccan carrot salad is one such dish, and it is certainly enjoyed widely in Israel.
 You can buy little tubs of it alongside the humous in supermarkets and corner shops.
 They’re good, but never quite as good as the real thing, lovingly homemade.
 Obviously.

 This carrot salad has developed a sort of ubiquity, in fact.
 There is a certain type of traditional restaurant in Israel, where when you sit down, they bring a menu and along with it an array of little saucers with dips and salads and things to whet the appetite.
 These usually include olives, humous, chopped salad, pickles, and more often than not, Moroccan carrot salad.

 Moroccan carrot salad consists of cooked, sliced carrots, in a spicy dressing, usually with some chopped herb or other for a bit of greenery.
 I’ve had versions which were extremely sharp, almost sour.
 And others that were ridiculously sweet.
 Some with no chopped herbs, others with an abundance.
 One restaurant version was almost inedibly salty.
 There is no single recipe for this delightful dish.